-As we approach our 175th Anniversary, the educational mission that has distinguished Packer as a vibrant and close-knit learning community continues to thrive.Packer was first established as the Brooklyn Female Academy at its present location on Joralemon Street in 1845, a mere 12 years after the incorporation of the City of Brooklyn.
+As we observe our 175th Anniversary, the educational mission that has distinguished Packer as a vibrant and close-knit learning community continues to thrive.Packer was first established as the Brooklyn Female Academy at its present location on Joralemon Street in 1845, a mere 12 years after the incorporation of the City of Brooklyn.
 In its early years, James Polk was the President of the United States; Florida and Texas were granted statehood; and Walt Whitman was working just a few blocks away as the editor of the Brooklyn Daily Eagle.
 The school opened with 23 educators and 350 students who hailed from 19 states.

 A devastating fire on New Year’s Day in 1853, however, threatened the school’s success, but a $65,000 gift from Harriet Packer resurrected it — with one caveat: that it be renamed after her late husband, William Packer.
 From the ashes rose a grand Gothic Revival-building — completed in 1854 and known today as Founder’s Hall — to anchor the new Packer Collegiate Institute, which was coeducational through the 4th grade and for girls from 5th through 12th Grade.